 Example: Benny Madlov wants to be a profit partner

 “Cash is Us, Inc.” hires Benny Madlov as a salesman to bring in hedgefund investors.
 Madlov brings in so much business, that he demands a stock options and a share of company profits.

 In an S Corporation, there may only be one class of stock.
 So, if he is to be given shares, they will be of the same class as the other shareholders and he will be taxed (income will be allocated) proportionally according to his share of ownership…not based on his sales performance.

-In an LLC, the owners / members have the flexibility to create an agreement that will best motivate Madlov to perform while also providing a level of safety and comfort to the other owners / LLC members.
+In an LLC, the owners and/or members have the flexibility to create an agreement that will best motivate Madlov to perform while also providing a level of safety and comfort to the other owners and/or LLC members.

 Income Tax and Pass-through Losses

 In certain circumstances, the IRS allows the loss in a corporation or LLC to “Pass-through” to the individual shareholders and/or members.
 This loss can then offset other sources of income in effect reducing an individual’s overall tax liability.

 For Real Estate owners and investors, these “pass-through” losses can provide an enormous reduction in tax liability.